behave-contrib/behave-html-pretty-formatter/README.md

 ![High Contrast](design/high_contrast.png)

-The motivation for this is the following:
+The effects of High Contrast are:
-  - Adjust colours.
+  - Adjusted colours.
-  - Make the text bigger.
+  - Bigger text.
-  - Add extra information before every decorator about the Status of the step.
+  - Extra information before every decorator about the Status of the step.

 Static Examples: